Aang: Book Two: Earth

 In the second season, Aang learns Earthbending from Toph Beifong after he has a vision of the blind Earthbender in a swamp telling him to find her.
 On their journey, they are chased by Zuko’s sister Princess Azula and her friends Mai and Ty Lee.
 The group learns about the Day of Black Sun in a secret underground library, and they attempt to reveal the information to the Earth King at Ba Sing Se.
 However, their flying bison, Appa, is captured by Sandbenders.
 Aang grows upset and angry and confronts the Sandbenders, learning that Appa has been sold.
 After stopping a Fire Nation drill threatening the safety of Ba Sing Se, they look for Appa only to find themselves dealing with the Dai Li before exposing their leader's deception.
+Team Avatar realizes that the people of Ba Sing Se don't know of the world war going on, and Ba Sing Se is actually a dystopia claiming to be perfect.
 The group reunites with Jet helping them find Appa at Dai Li headquarters.
 They expose the Hundred Year War to the Earth King, who promises to help them invade the Fire Nation.
-Soon after, Aang meets a guru who attempts to teach Aang to open his seven chakras in order to control the defensive 'Avatar State'; but when Aang perceives Katara in danger, he leaves before the seventh chakra is opened and blocks it, preventing him from entering the Avatar State.
-Aang later began to release the seventh chakra in the Crystal Catacombs and entered the Avatar State, but he was unable to complete the process due to being fatally electrocuted by Azula.
+Soon after, Aang meets a guru who attempts to teach Aang to open his seven chakras in order to control the defensive 'Avatar State'; but when Aang perceives Katara in danger, he leaves before the seventh chakra can be cleared and blocks it, preventing him from entering the Avatar State.
+Aang later began to release the seventh chakra in the Crystal Catacombs but was unable to complete the process due to being fatally electrocuted by Azula.
 Consequently, Aang was prevented from opening the seventh chakra and mastering the Avatar State, leaving his attachment to Katara intact and blocking the seventh chakra again.
 He is later brought back to life by Katara, using the spirit water given to her by the Northern Water Tribe at the start of the second season.